 What are these classes like?

+You can find out more details about the material we cover in the classes at the very bottom of this page.
 We meet once per week for 50 minutes using Jitsi, a Zoom clone.
-If it’s the Week 12 class, for example, we’ll review Week 11’s assignments (partly by giving students opportunities to discuss them in smaller, “breakout” groups), introduce new topics, run through what we’re going to do the coming week, do some class activity, and so on.
+If it’s the Week 12 class, for example, we’ll review Week 11’s assignments (partly by sometimes giving students opportunities to discuss them in smaller, “breakout” groups), introduce new topics, run through what we’re going to do the coming week, do some class activity, and so on.
 I’ll answer questions and give students plenty of opportunities to interact and give their input.
 I enjoy working with high schoolers, so we’ll have a good time and learn a lot!

 How do the college/high school credits work?

 I’m partnering with York University, a Christian university in Nebraska.
 [See this page.]
-I teach each college-credit-earning dual enrollment class, record your student’s dual enrollment grades, and send them in to the university.
-All your student has to do for each dual enrollment class is (a) register online with the university (It’s free!); (b) complete our weekly readings, essays, and quizzes at home; and (c) complete and upload one paper/assignment per three-credit class to the university’s web site.
+I teach each college-credit-earning class, record your student’s grades, and send them in to the university.
+All your student has to do for each class is (a) register online with the university (It’s free!); (b) complete our weekly readings, essays, and quizzes at home; and (c) complete and upload one paper/assignment per three-credit class to the university’s web site.
 (We’ll work on each paper/assignment during class and at home, and I will grade them myself before students upload them to the university’s web site.)
 I can give you more details about the exact steps to take to register your student when the time comes.

 Here’s a breakdown of the college/high school credits: